-Development proposals that protect existing and/or creates new employment and home-working will be supported subject to the following criteria:
+Development proposals that protect existing and/or create new employment and homeworking will be supported subject to the following criteria:

-- 1. size and design respects the immediate surroundings in which they are to be located; - 2. appropriate to a coastal village or support farming and agriculture or traditional industries; and - 3. do not have an adverse impact on the local environment or the amenities of adjacent residential properties or other land uses.
+- 1. size and design that respects the immediate surroundings in which they are to be located; - 2. appropriate to a coastal village or support farming and agriculture or traditional industries; and - 3. do not have an adverse impact on the local environment, the integrity of the European sites or the amenities of adjacent residential properties or other land uses.

-6.277.
+6.308.
 Contributes and supports Blakeney Neighbourhood Plan Aims 1 and 4.
 Core Strategy Spatial Planning Aims 5 and 6.

-6.278.
+6.309.
 Retaining Local Services and Retail

-- 6.279.
-Ambition: Retention of Business Premises for Blakeney seeking to retain the limited number of existing buildings used for commercial activities. - 6.280.
+6.310.
+Ambition: Retention of Business Premises for Blakeney - seeking to retain the limited number of existing buildings used for commercial activities.

+- 6.311.
 The market share for tourism expenditure based on the broad distribution of visitor expenditure outlined in the North Norfolk Retail and Main Town Centre study has a distribution of 46% urban, 26% countryside and 28% coastal.
-The North Norfolk coastal areas are extremely popular with tourists. - 6.281.
-The level of convenience goods expenditure attracted to shops in North Norfolk District in 2016 is estimated to be £256 million.
+The North Norfolk coastal areas are extremely popular with tourists. - 6.312.
+The level of convenience goods expenditure attracted to shops in North Norfolk District in 2016 was estimated to be £256 million.
 This includes just under £24 million generated by tourist visitors who live outside the area.
 The main settlements in North Norfolk attract £237 million, with the remaining £18 million spent in shops in villages across the District.

-6.282.
+6.313.
 Diversifying the economic base in Blakeney could promote more local employment; tourism nevertheless is the mainstay of the local economy.
 Through the community events, residents were supportive of tourism related proposals where there is scope for the community getting year-round benefit as well.